 - Spiced Rum with its lingering finishing taste of cinnamon, cloves, ginger, and vanilla enhances the chocolate notes of the cake and frosting.
 The hot buttered rum made with melted butter not only melts the chocolate, but it also blooms the cocoa powder.
 The alcohol will bake out of the cake in the oven, leaving behind a subtle spiced flavor.

 - Dutch Processed Cocoa Powder creates a lovely rich chocolate profile to our rum cake.
+Sift cocoa powder through a wires sieve to prevent any lumps in the batter.

 - Cloves and Espresso Powder gives the cocoa powder a little extra chocolate kick.